Ideas that wear well.®

 Employers must plan ahead, if they want to properly protect their employees.
 The elements of a comprehensive respiratory protection program require some time and forethought and cannot be done in a hasty manner.
 Consideration must be given to having enough stock of respirators on hand, fit testing the employees, and training them on the proper use.
 All of this takes time, and consideration must also be given to other PPE and their compatibility with the respirators chosen.

 Moldex® offers a complete line of NIOSH certified disposable and half-mask respirators.
 We offer several different styles of N95, N99, N100, R95, and P100 respirators.
-In addition to respirators, we have several fit testing solutions including the EZ-Touch, an OSHA accepted powered nebulizer that cuts work by up to 80 percent.
+In addition to respirators, we have several fit testing solutions, an OSHA accepted powered nebulizer that cuts work by up to 80 percent.
 Moldex® can also assist you with setting up a respiratory protection program in accordance with 29 CFR 1910.134.

 References and Resources